fatchan/jschan/README.md

 $ nvm install --lts
 ```

 Configure nginx.
-Delete the default nginx config, then modify [the example config](https://gist.github.com/fatchan/87ac56e5556d178ab2213afdf7619dec) and put it in the correct folder.
+Modify the example config included in configs/nginx.example and put it in /etc/nginx/sites-available, then symlink it to /etc/nginx/sites-enabled.
+Make sure the sites enabled folder is included by the main nginx.conf
 Next, get https with a certificate generated from [letsencrypt](https://wiki.debian.org/LetsEncrypt).

 Now clone the repo, browse to the folder and set some things up.
 ```bash